wufoo/docs/source/includes/_reports.md

 }
 ```

-This endpoint retrieves the entries from a specific report.
+This request returns the entries that make up a specific report.

 ### HTTP Request